 Cocoa Powder: Natural vs. Dutch-process & its uses

-For baking, natural unsweetened cocoa powder can usually be substituted for Dutch-processed, but not vice-versa.
+Natural unsweetened cocoa powder can usually be substituted for Dutch-processed in baking, but not vice-versa.

 In recipes using baking soda, use natural cocoa due to its higher acidity levels.